Message to the Student:

 FWS is employment financed with Federal funds.
 Students who apply for financial aid by March 2 are given priority.
 Students receive a monthly paycheck for hours worked.
-The hourly rate is from $8.00/per hour.
+The hourly rate is from $10.00/per hour.
 The total a student may earn depends on the amount of the FWS award for the student which is determined by the Financial Aid Office.
 Many jobs are designed to assist students in providing service to the community.

-CalWorks Work Study (CWS)
+CalWorks Work-Study (CWS)

 Loans are financial aid funds that the student repays after she or he completes a program of study or stops going to school.
-Educational loans have a low interest rate and an extended repayment period, which makes them easier to repay than most non-educational loans.
+Educational loans have a low-interest rate and an extended repayment period, which makes them easier to repay than most non-educational loans.
 But because loans must be repaid from future earnings, Santa Monica College recommends that students use all other possible resources first and borrow only when it is absolutely necessary.
 Students who are planning to transfer to four-year colleges, especially, should be aware that loans are almost always the largest portion of a financial aid package at those colleges and should consider total educational indebtedness before borrowing at Santa Monica College.

 Subsidized and Unsubsidized Federal Stafford Loan

-Federal Stafford Loans under Direct Loan Program are only offered to students who are enrolled in at least half-time (6 units) and who demonstrate financial need through the financial aid application process.
+Federal Stafford Loans under the Direct Loan Program is only offered to students who are enrolled in at least half-time (6 units) and who demonstrate financial need through the financial aid application process.
 The need-based (Stafford Subsidized Loan) can have the interest paid by the Federal government while you are enrolled in school above 6 units.
-Students who do not demonstrate need for Federal Stafford Aid may still obtain a loan; however, the interest will be charged directly to the student (unsubsidized).
+Students who do not demonstrate the need for Federal Stafford Aid may still obtain a loan; however, the interest will be charged directly to the student (unsubsidized).
 Interest on unsubsidized loans starts to accrue at the time of check disbursement.

 Federal Stafford loan interest changes annually and is based on Federal Treasury Bill rate.
 Interest will never exceed 8.25%.
 Monthly repayments, which begin six months after enrollment stops or drops below half-time, are based on the total amount borrowed but will never, be less than $50 per month.
-In addition to the FAFSA, this loan requires a separate loan application (available in the Financial Aid Office).
+In addition to the FAFSA, this loan requires a separate loan application, available in the Financial Aid Office.

 Federal Additional Unsubsidized Stafford Loans, like Subsidized Federal Stafford Loans, are made through the Direct Lending Program.
 Only students who are considered to be independent may apply for this type of Federal Stafford.
 Because they are significantly more costly loans, with interest accruing while the student is in school, Santa Monica College strongly discourages borrowing through this program.
 Students must exhaust all other resources and demonstrate that enrollment cannot continue without these additional loan funds.
 Applicants must also apply for Subsidized Federal Stafford Loans before applying for this type of federal aid.
 The interest rate for this loan is fixed at 6.8%.
 Students who are considering the additional unsubsidized Federal Stafford must make an appointment with the loan coordinator for additional loan counseling.
-Annual Maximum: $4,000

 Federal Parent Loan for Undergraduate Students (PLUS)

 Federal PLUS loans are loans borrowed by parents of dependent students and are also made through banks.
-Repayment and interest accrual begins on the day of disbursement.
+Repayment and interest accrual begin on the day of disbursement.
 The interest rate is variable and changes annually, but will not exceed 9% for new borrowers.

-Please note that all federal loans are submitted to the National Student Loan Data System (NLSDS), and are accessible by guaranty agencies, lenders, and schools determined to be authorized users of the data system.
+All federal loans are submitted to the National Student Loan Data System (NLSDS), and are accessible by guaranty agencies, lenders, and schools determined to be authorized users of the data system.